my-first-pr/first-timers/README.md

 - Not the best, but trying to be one.
 - Love playing games.

+### Niaw Junior
+- I'm a Programmer
+- I work at DomeCloud
+- My hobbies is coding

 ### Shashika.
 - I'm a student learning C#
 - I work and go to school.